akshatd/me599/hw3/akshat_hwk3_p2.md

 ## Problem 2.e

 The contoller was implemented in simulink using the PID gains derived in part (d).
-The system was initialized at the linearization point.
+The system was initialized at the equilibrium point $\pi/2$.
 The following blocks were added to a basic PID controller to ensure stability and performance:

 - The reference had a maximum slew rate set to $\pm10$ rad/s to prevent the derivative term from causing large control inputs, which is realistic since the reference cannot change instantaneously.
-- The integral term had a saturation block to prevent windup beyond $\pm100$, which is important since the system is unstable at $\theta = \pi/2$.
 - A saturation block was added to limit the control input to $[9, -9]V$ to prevent the motor from being overdriven.

 ![Simulink model](figs/hw3p2e_sim.png)